COMET

 \[ \theta = \mathbb{E}[Y_{i} \mid \underbrace{G_{i} = 1, T_{i} = 1}_{D_{i} = 1}] - \mathbb{E}[Y_{i} \mid \underbrace{G_{i} = 1, T_{i} = 0}_{D_{i} = 0}]. \]

 This is a model for when we have a treatment implemented in between two periods where we observe the units.
-However as before there will be bias without further adjustments to the method.
+However, as before, there will be bias without further adjustments to the method.
 The main bias with estimators that make use of the temporal dimension of the data is that naïve estimators conflate the true effect with time trends.

 To give an intuition, suppose we want to measure the effect of drinking milk daily on height growth in young children.
 The problem is that young children are developing and naturally grow taller regardless of their diet (unless they are severely malnourished).
-Therefore a naïve estimator conflates this natural time trend with the real effect of the target diet and can spuriously estimate a positive effect of drinking milk when it could very well be the case that the true effect is zero or even negative.
+Therefore, a naïve estimator conflates this natural time trend with the real effect of the target diet and can spuriously estimate a positive effect of drinking milk when it could very well be the case that the true effect is zero or even negative.

 \[ \theta = \underbrace{\mathbb{E}[Y_{1,i}(1) \mid T_{i} = 1] - \mathbb{E}[Y_{1,i}(0) \mid T_{i} = 1]}_{ATET} + \underbrace{\mathbb{E}[Y_{1,i}(0) \mid T_{i} = 1] - \mathbb{E}[Y_{1,i}(0) \mid T_{i} = 0]}_{Bias}. \]

 The bias is clearly coming from the unobserved time trend.
 How do we deal with it given that the comparison estimator already implicitly makes use of a time period indicator?
-The answer is we postulate the existence of a counterfactual group for which we do indeed observe them being untreated in both periods, but their time trend is identical to the group of interest:
+The answer is that we postulate the existence of a counterfactual group for which we do indeed observe them being untreated in both periods, but their time trend is identical to the group of interest:

 \[ \mathbb{E}[Y_{0,i}(0) \mid T_{i} = 1] - \mathbb{E}[Y_{0,i}(0) \mid T_{i} = 0] = \mathbb{E}[Y_{1,i}(0) \mid T_{i} = 1] - \mathbb{E}[Y_{1,i}(0) \mid T_{i} = 0] \]